github-aws-runners/terraform-aws-github-runner/tests/ministack/smoke/README.md

 6. Copies the lifecycle-hook ZIP already produced by CI into the Docker build context.
 7. Builds the `microvm-lifecycle-hook` ARM64 Docker image.
-8. Starts the `microvm-lifecycle-hook` container on `ministack-mockserver-debug`, publishes `8080:8080`, and waits for its readiness endpoint.
+8. Starts the `microvm-lifecycle-hook` container with Docker's default bridge network, publishes `8080:8080`, and waits for its readiness endpoint.
+The `host.docker.internal` host-gateway mapping lets it reach MiniStack on the host-published port.

 After the MicroVM scale-up creates the resource, the test waits for the SSM JIT parameter created by that scale-up.
 It then sends the same version-1